 - Gaming Cage Worker - Gaming cage workers are employed by casinos and keep track of cash flow.
 They also provide a summary of each day's activities.

 - Gaming Dealer - Casinos employ gaming dealers, also known as casino dealers, to run various games like blackjack, roulette, or craps.
 Working as a gaming dealer isn't just about spinning a wheel or dealing cards.
 You also have to keep up an entertaining patter to draw guests to your table and keep them there.

-- Gaming Manager - As a gaming manager, you'll function as customer service representative for the casino for which you work.
+- Gaming Manager - As a gaming manager, you'll function as a customer service representative for the casino for which you work.
 You'll chat with customers and make sure they're having a great time.

-- Hotel Desk Clerk - Hotel desk clerks work at the front desk of a hotel, checking in guests.
+- Hotel Desk Clerk or Agent - Hotel desk clerks work at the front desk of a hotel, checking in guests.
 You'll greet guests, verify how they want to pay, and process their payment.
 Other job duties include providing guests with room cards or keys and keeping track of which rooms are occupied.

 - Maids and Housekeepers - As a maid or housekeeper, you could work in a variety of venues, including private homes, hospitals, or hotels.
 You would do housekeeping work including dusting, vacuuming, making beds, discarding trash, and tidying up rooms.

 - Recreation Worker - Recreation workers can be found in parks, playgrounds, senior centers, and other places geared toward recreation.
 They plan and lead various kinds of fun activities for participants while also maintaining safety standards.

 - Tour Guide - As a tour guide, you'll lead groups of people to show them various areas of interest, whether in a city, an art gallery, or a museum.
 You'll share your knowledge with them and answer their questions.